benjamin-dcs/gauge-card-pro/README.md

 ### <sup>2</sup> `segments` examples

 Segments can be defined in two ways.
-Either using 'from' or 'pos' to indicate a segments' relevant position.
-Typically 'from' is better suited for non-gradient segments and 'pos' for gradient segments.
-However both 'from' and 'pos' can be used in either non-gradient or gradient segments.
-Mixing 'from' and 'pos' is not allowed.
+Either using `from:` or `pos:`.
+For gradient gauges, the two behave differently.
+For more information checkout [this wiki](https://github.com/benjamin-dcs/gauge-card-pro/wiki/from%E2%80%90segments-vs-pos%E2%80%90segments)
 `from` and `pos` can be a `number` or a `percentage` (e.g. `"50%"`)

 #### Fixed list with from